-f you never heard of, or don't understand, the term "lockin amplifier", you're in good company.
-With the exception of the optics industry, where virtually every major laboratory has at least one lock-in amplifier, the majority of people in the fields of science and engineering have never been exposed to lock-in amplifier technology.
+If you never heard of or don't understand the term "lock-in amplifier," you're in good company.
+With the exception of the optics industry where virtually every major laboratory has at least one lock-in amplifier, the majority of people in the fields of science and engineering have never been exposed to this technology.

 That majority is rapidly decreasing.
-Now that DSP (digital signal processing) technology is being applied to lockin amplification, the improved benefits of this measurement technique are being realized in more applications than ever before.
+Now that DSP (digital signal processing) technology is being applied to lock-in amplification, the improved benefits of this measurement technique are being realized in more applications than ever before.